2014–2015 Building Capacity for Response to Intervention (RTI) Project

 Web site resources address steps for campus-level RTI implementation, from conducting a campus needs assessment, developing an action plan, promoting teacher collaboration, designing differentiated instruction and intervention, to answering parents’ questions.

-- Collaborate with TEA and the Regional Education Service Centers to disseminate information and provide venues for Texas school leaders and stakeholders, including foster care service providers; and
+- Collaborating with TEA and the Regional Education Service Centers to disseminate information and provide venues for Texas school leaders and stakeholders, including foster care service providers; and

-- Promote use of RTI as a means for school improvement, especially in districts that are targeting disproportionality
+- Promoting use of RTI as a means for school improvement, especially in districts that are targeting disproportionality